 (A) before the originally prescribed or previously extended time expires; or

 (B) after the time expires if the party failed to act because of excusable neglect.

 (2) Exception.
 The court may not extend the time to take any action under Rule 35, except as stated in that rule.

 (c) Additional Time After Certain Kinds of Service.
-Whenever a party must or may act within a specified time after being served and service is made under Federal Rule of Civil Procedure 5(b)(2)(C) (mailing), (D) (leaving with the clerk), or (F) (other means consented to), 3 days are added after the period would otherwise expire under subdivision (a).
+Whenever a party must or may act within a specified time after being served and service is made under Rule 49(a)(4)(C), (D), and (E), 3 days are added after the period would otherwise expire under subdivision (a).